Skip to main content

 If you want to restrict the visible details to only group 'A', clone master_detail.
 Give the new screen type a name, for example, master_details_essentials.
 Make sure that Fallback allowed is off for this screen type.
 Only details that are explicitly part of group 'A' will be displayed on master_details_essentials.

-Set up fallback groups
+Set up a fallback area

-To set up fallback groups:
+To set up a fallback area:

 menu User interface > Screen types > tab Design / tab Screen components

-Fallback group scenarios
+Fallback area scenarios

 YesYesNone